 SkyMiles is still one of the better programs for casual travelers.
 Points never expire, and Grand Cayman occasionally pops up in their award sales for fewer miles than you’d expect.
 If you’ve got status, perks like free checked bags and upgrade priority make your beach trip a little smoother.

-INSIDER TIP: Again, I highly recommend signing up for Going.com (Scott’s Cheap Flights) to find the best deals.
-Last year, I got an email alert on a $291 roundtrip fare from Boston to Grand Cayman with Jetblue.
+INSIDER TIP: I highly recommend signing up for Going (formerly Scott’s Cheap Flights) to find the best deals.
+Their alerts have saved me thousands in a single year on flights alone.
 The premium version is 100% worth the money, but I would at least sign up for the free version to save big on airfare this year.
+And if you like it, use my code JON25 for 25% off your membership.

 5. 🇨🇦 Air Canada